LennysLounge/ACC-Race-Control/README.md

 9. Select Application type "Desktop app", give it a nice name and click create
 10. Download the credentials file and place it into the "Google Sheets API Key" folder

+If you have any trouble with creating the API Key feel free to contact me under schuengel.leonard@gmail.com

 ### Connecting to a spreadsheet